ABOVE: Train entering the Swiss capital of Bern

 Swiss Official Timetable

-Train, funicular, cablecar, boat, and bus schedules are packaged in a convenient (if
+Train, funicular, cablecar, boat, and bus schedules are available on the Web,

 Rail Europe our partner